notchia/daochem-prototype/README.md

 - [ETHDenver judging info](https://www.ethdenver.com/judging)
 - Existing DAO/DAO tooling aggregators:
   - [Coopatroopah blog post](https://coopahtroopa.mirror.xyz/_EDyn4cs9tDoOxNGZLfKL7JjLo5rGkkEfRa_a-6VEWw): Listing of big DAOs (by assets).
 Note that we should also find big DAOS by membership where we can, since these may not necessarily have large treasuris!
 (E.g., service DAOs, impact DAOs, social DAOs)
-  - [DeepDAO](https://deepdao.io/): Ranking of DAOs by size, some governance metrics
+  - [DeepDAO](https://deepdao.io/): Ranking of DAOs by assets, some governance metrics
   - [DAOHQ](https://www.daohq.co/): Listing of off-chain locations of DAO communities
   - [Boardroom](https://www.boardroom.info/): Snapshot and other governance metrics
   - [DAOMasters](https://www.daomasters.xyz/): Listing of DAO tools/frameworks